nathanliow/portfolio-website/portfolio-website/src/content/projects/physGO.md

 # Overview #
 Graphic organizers that I made during my junior and senior year of high school while I was taking AP Physics, taught by the legendary Mr. Khan.
+They follow Collegeboard's physics curriculum and separated by units.
+Each unit has a fundamental part consisting of necessary vocab, then showcases every major concept with examples, cases, and scenarios.
+At the end of each unit are tips I found useful for problem-solving.

 # Purpose #
 These graphic organizers originally started out as a way to help my classmates, but it quickly